danielpozsar/grogupy/docs/source/tutorials/io_formats.rst

     directions.
 Fit can be used for any number of reference directions, which can follow the symmetry of the system.

+parallelmode, *by default None*
+    Parallelization can be turned on over the Brillouin-zone sampling by setting parallelmode to "K".
+It should be turned on for efficiency.

 outmagneticmoment, *by default total*
     It can be total or local and determines wether to use the total magnetic